There has been a litigation explosion.

-- Chair, employment law practice in Washington, D.C., and co-chair of the ADA and Public Accommodations Group for the national law firm of Epstein Becker & Green, P.C.
+- Senior Partner in the employment law practice in Washington, D.C., and co-chair of the ADA and Public Accommodations Group for the national law firm of Epstein Becker & Green, P.C.

 - Adjunct professor at the George Washington University Law School

 - Named to The Best Lawyers in America and the Washington, D.C.
-Super Lawyers list and in Washington, D.C., and Baltimore’s Top-Rated Lawyers
+Super Lawyers, and Washington, D.C. and Baltimore Top-Rated Lawyers

 - Represents and counsels employers and public accommodations nationally in employment, labor, leave, and disability matters

 All of your training, right here at Lorman.

 Pay once and get a full year of unlimited training in any format, any time!

 - Audio Recordings*

 - Executive Reports